 Coping with the Sudden Loss of a Cat

-- Not eating and associated anorexia
+- Not eating food

 - Regularly eliminating outside the litter box